My international student experience

-I'll take you through the different steps of my experience in Glasgow...
+I'll take you through the different steps of my experience at university in the UK...

 Oh, so cold!

-Coming from India, I had a tough time adapting to the weather - Glasgow is very cold with rainy and gloomy days!
-I had packed a bag of warm clothes, but I should have set some money aside to shop in Glasgow instead.
-They'd suit the climate better and you don’t feel out of the place when you're wearing the same clothes as British people.
+Coming from India, I had a tough time adapting to the weather - Scotland can be very cold with lots of rainy days!
+I had packed a bag of warm clothes, but I should have set some money aside to shop once I arrived.
+The clothes I bought here suited the climate better and you don’t feel out of the place when you're wearing the same clothes as Scottish people.

 Don't struggle, get support...

 After the challenging first semester, my circle of friends grew and social activities helped me with my homesickness.
-I’d go for long walks along the Kelvin and joined societies (Bikram yoga, Library society).
-There are lots of activities so you’ll definitely find something you’re interested in.
+I joined societies (Bikram yoga, Library society) and these really helped me.

-I made the best of my time in Glasgow by trying to absorb everything the city and university had to offer and you should too!
+I made the best of my time in the UK by trying to absorb everything the student life had to offer and you should too!
 I celebrated Easter with as much enthusiasm as ‘Diwali’ or ‘Holi’, watched rugby games instead of cricket and devoured haggis as much as Indian curries.
 And best of all, I made some amazing international friends who continue to be my best friends.

 In essence, university life is as much about studying as it is about becoming independent and pushing yourself out your comfort zone.